TheZeroBeast/ACWiFi/README.md

 An open-source PCB design that supports this firmware can be found here https://github.com/dvisser/MHI-ESP-PCB

 Credit to GitHub user rjdekker for their work documenting the MHI SPI protocol, their work can be found here https://github.com/rjdekker/MHI2MQTT

+NOTE: A fix for Arduino OTA for Windows 10 based systems is included in the batch file within this repository.